-To coincide with the anniversary of the death of Mary Queen of Scots, historian Stephen Alford explores the controversial and historic event that was the Scottish monarch’s execution.
-The sequence of events that run up to Mary’s unfortunate demise reveal two strong female leaders pitted against one another, where allegiances were chosen between blood and state.
+The award-winning Mary Queen of Scots (2018) proves that the Scottish Queen remains as fascinating a figure as ever.
+Historian Stephen Alford explores the controversial and historic event that was the Scottish monarch’s execution.
+The sequence of events that run up to Mary’s unfortunate demise reveals two strong female leaders pitted against one another, where allegiances were chosen between blood and state.

 The Execution of Mary Queen of Scots

 On Wednesday 8 February 1587 Bull, the public executioner, cleaved the head from the body of Mary Queen of Scots in the hall of Fotheringhay Castle.
 It was the most dramatic, as well as the most dangerous, moment of the reign of Elizabeth I. Its international repercussions were immense, a mark of Protestant England’s defiance of the military power of Catholic Europe.
 One consequence for Elizabeth’s government was the continued and intensified European war against Spain.
 Another was the shock and trauma of executing a monarch, even one as degraded and marginalized as Mary Stuart.